koumoul-dev/flux-templating/README.md

 A converter is defined by the input and output types it supports.
 It defines a createStream(inputType, outputType) method that returns a standard node.js transform stream to be applied to the input data.

 A templater is defined by the template type it expects and the input and output types it supports.
 It defines a createStream(templateBuffer, inputType, outputType) method that returns a standard node.js transform stream to be applied to the input data.

+## Development environment

+Node.js, npm and docker are required.

+Install npm dependencies:

+    npm install

+Build development docker image:

+    npm run build

+Run the current version of the source (no need to re-build image each time):

+    npm start

+Test the current version of the source from inside a container (no need to re-build each time):

+    npm test

+Re-build the image and start the service as if installed for production:

+    npm run start-dist

+Run the integration test suite on the service launched with 'npm run start-dist':

+    npm run test-dist